Cut a Rabbet in a Frame for Glass, Plexiglas, Plywood or Other Material

 So to cut a rabbet in a frame, start with a fully assembled frame.
 This project used in the example, will be a large cork board project for D. Lawless Hardware, where I am a contributor.
 The rabbet will need to be cut 3/8″ deep in order to accommodate the 3/8″ thick cork sheet.

-When using a router to make any sort of cut, always make sure the lumber is on the left side of the router.
+When using a router to make any sort of cut, always make sure the lumber is on the left side of the router as you are holding it.
 In other words, if making a single routed edge on a board, the board will be on the left side of the router when making the pass.
 When cutting a routed edge on the inside of a frame, the router will move in a clockwise direction, and when cutting a routed edge on the outside of a frame, the router will move in a counter clockwise direction.
 This is very important and is due to the rotation of the bit in the router.
 Trying to make a cut in the opposite direction is dangerous and can lead to injury.
 Also, it is a good idea to make sure the sawdust guard (a clear plastic piece on the side of the router) is facing you to keep any wood chips and sawdust flying away from the body instead of at the body!

 Since my rabbeting bit is only 1/4″ thick, I will need to make two passes with it in order to get the 3/8″ depth that I need for the cork sheet.
 If a deep dado (groove in the board) or rabbet are needed, always make more than one pass with the router.
 I set the bit 1/4″ above the plate and made a pass on the frame, then set the bit 3/8″ above the plate to make the second pass.